While governments and industries move at a glacial pace, citizens and NGO’s are getting ahead of the storm

 The Good News

-There are, however, some encouraging perspectives.
-“If all economic and governmental institutions worldwide were to take the necessary measures, through taxes and incentives to ensure lifestyle changes throughout all levels of the human population, the task could be accomplished.
+Writing in A New Climate For Theology: God, the World and Global Warming, Sallie McFague says there are some encouraging perspectives.
+“If all economic and governmental institutions worldwide were to take the necessary measures through taxes and incentives to ensure lifestyle changes throughout all levels of the human population, the task could be accomplished.
 We could stabilize greenhouse gas emissions so as to keep the global temperature at approximately 2°C by the end of the century.
 In other words, climate change is not necessarily an apocalyptic event that will destroy human life and other life on our planet.
 We know what needs to be done, and we have the technology to do it.”
-A New Climate For Theology: God, the World and Global Warming by Sallie McFague.
-2008. p.
-23.

 We must enact a civilization-wide unifying purpose: to restore beauty, health and life to all that have suffered during the Ascent of Humanity.